Microsoft/azure-docs.cs-cz/articles/service-fabric/service-fabric-tutorial-create-vnet-and-windows-cluster.md

 $subname="$clustername.$clusterloc.cloudapp.azure.com"

 # Sign in to your Azure account and select your subscription
-Connect-AzureRmAccount
+Connect-AzAccount
-Get-AzureRmSubscription
+Get-AzSubscription
-Set-AzureRmContext -SubscriptionId <guid>
+Set-AzContext -SubscriptionId <guid>

 # Create a new resource group for your deployment, and give it a name and a location.
-New-AzureRmResourceGroup -Name $groupname -Location $clusterloc
+New-AzResourceGroup -Name $groupname -Location $clusterloc

 # Create the Service Fabric cluster.
-New-AzureRmServiceFabricCluster  -ResourceGroupName $groupname -TemplateFile "$templatepath\azuredeploy.json" `
+New-AzServiceFabricCluster  -ResourceGroupName $groupname -TemplateFile "$templatepath\azuredeploy.json" `
 -ParameterFile "$templatepath\azuredeploy.parameters.json" -CertificatePassword $certpwd `
 -CertificateOutputFolder $certfolder -KeyVaultName $vaultname -KeyVaultResourceGroupName $vaultgroupname -CertificateSubjectName $subname